Hawaiian Pidgin: History

 Hawaiian Pidgin originated on sugarcane plantations in 1835 as a form of communication between Native Hawaiians, who spoke Hawaiian, and foreign immigrants, who spoke English and other languages.
-It supplanted, and was influenced by, the existing pidgin that Native Hawaiians already used on plantations and elsewhere in Hawaiʻi.
+It supplanted, and was influenced by, the existing pidgin that Native Hawaiians already used on plantations and elsewhere in Hawaii.
 Since such sugarcane plantations often hired workers from many different countries, a common language was needed in order for the plantation workers to communicate effectively with each other and their supervisors.
 Hawaiian Pidgin has been influenced by many different languages, including Portuguese, Hawaiian, American English, and Cantonese.
 As people of other backgrounds were brought in to work on the plantations, Hawaiian Pidgin acquired even more words from languages such as Japanese, Ilocano, Okinawan and Korean.

 The article Japanese loanwords in Hawaii lists some of those words originally from Japanese.
-Hawaiian Pidgin has also been influenced to a lesser degree by Spanish spoken by Puerto Rican settlers in Hawaiʻi.
+Hawaiian Pidgin has also been influenced to a lesser degree by Spanish spoken by Puerto Rican settlers in Hawaii.
 As there were eventually more immigrant families who brought their children to the plantations, these children learned the language from their parents as well as English at school.
 Over time, a new pidgin language developed from all of the different language backgrounds which became many of the children's first language.
 This was the origin of Hawaiian Pidgin, which was used and is still used by many Hawaiian and non-Hawaiian people who live there.

 Hawaiian Pidgin was created mainly to provide communication and facilitate cooperation between the foreign laborers and the English-speaking Americans in order to do business on the plantations.
 Even today, Hawaiian Pidgin retains some influences from these languages.
 For example, the word stay in Hawaiian Pidgin has a form and use similar to the Hawaiian verb noho, Portuguese verb ficar or Spanish estar, which mean but are used only when referring to a temporary state or location.